Benefits

 Do you not have all your documents right now?

-Do you not have all the documents NAV needs right now?
+Do you not have all the documents Nav needs right now?
 Submit what you have, then forward the rest of the documents later, but within 14 days.
 If you do not submit all documents in time, your application may be denied.
-If you are unable to get all the documentation you need, please contact NAV.
+If you are unable to get all the documentation you need, please contact Nav.

 Processing time for applications